HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-01-28-The-Emacs-Key-Bindings.md

 change, and if you include external plugins and extensions, conflicts are inevitable.
 Yes.
 I have been there.

-By avoiding configuration you get another bonus, that, if you are using remote machines, that come with a plain emacs installation.
+By avoiding configuration you get another bonus, that you directly feel at home when using remote machines, that come with a plain emacs.
 Copying configurations and reinstalling packages is often problematic, and not really worth it if you are just editing some config files.

 /Completeness is good/.
 Only after reading the whole list of keybindings, you can be sure, not to have missed that super-useful